BirdiD/hexanonyme/README.md

 ## RedactAnonymizer

 Contrary to the replace anonymizer, the redact anonymizer takes only one argument (the list of entities)
 - entities : List of entity types to be anonymized.
-Default values are: `["PER", "LOC", "DATE", "ADDRESS"]`.
+Default values are: `["PER", "LOC", "DATE", "ADDRESS", "ORG", "MISC"]`.

 ```python
 # Initialize ReplaceAnonymizer